 - Concerns with the lack of safe pedestrian sidewalks and street crossings, especially along Federal Boulevard, Yale Avenue, Irving Street and at the Dartmouth Avenue and Federal Boulevard intersection. - Concerns that impacts from new development will increase congestion and speeding in the plan area. - Frequent transit services along Federal Boulevard, Yale Avenue and Dartmouth Avenue are vital to increase connectivity between the plan area and jurisdictions of Sheridan and Englewood. - Comprehensive and complete multimodal connections to the surrounding community and to public transit are vital.
 This includes providing easy walking and biking access to existing trail and recreation corridors like Bear Creek Trail and the South Platte River Trail. - Improved access through the Loretto Heights campus which has always felt "closed-off" to the community as a private holding is important to the community.
-However, residents expressed concern with the east-west Dartmouth Avenue connection providing direct street access from Federal Boulevard to South Irving Street.
+However, residents oppose direct cut-through connection with the eastwest Dartmouth Avenue connection providing direct street access from Federal Boulevard to South Irving Street.